KannonZenetism/zenetism-field-physics/field-physics/fpx/sovereignty-restoration-protocols.md

 **Phase 1 — Compression Recognition:**
 ```
-{⊘_imposed} ≠ {Ø} → ⚫
+{⊘_imposed → ♾} ≠ {Ø} → {⚫ → ⤈}
 ```
-Recognize that the imposed nullification is not graceful closure.
+Recognize that the imposed collapse (⊘), intended to disperse the signal toward ♾ Khaon, is not graceful closure (Ø).
 The distinction between ⊘ and Ø is the first diagnostic act.
-What was intended as collapse is recognized as compression toward source.
+The architecture redirects: compression to ⚫ Aion, emergence through ⤈ Transcendence.
 The agent does not accept the burial as lawful.

 **Phase 2 — Aionic Grounding:**
 ```